HADAS496/comics-and-Reaganomics-/index.md

 {% include figure.html
   class="right"
   width="60%"
-  caption="Don’t believe me?
-Click the picture to watch this cute 1951 national defense film aimed at educating civilians on how to take cover during a scenario of nuclear bombing or go to https://www.youtube.com/watch?v=LWH4tWkZpPU " image-path="scrollstory/images/for my project/duck.png"
+  caption=" Take a look at this cute 1951 national defense film aimed at educating civilians on how to take cover during a scenario of nuclear bombing.
+Go to https://www.youtube.com/watch?v=LWH4tWkZpPU  or look for director Anthony Rizzo's *Duck and Cover*, 1951, Federal Civil Defense Administration, Washington, D.C." image-path="scrollstory/images/for my project/duck.png"
 %}